Lapacho: benefits, dosage, contraindications

 Anticancer

-Lapacho, thanks to its active compounds like lapachol and beta-lapachone, inhibits the activity of topoisomerase I and interferes with DNA replication, thus slowing down the proliferation of cancer cells.
-These mechanisms have shown efficacy against cancers such as breast, lung, and prostate in preclinical studies, although human use is limited by its toxicity.
+Lapacho, thanks to its active compounds such as lapachol and beta-lapachone, inhibits topoisomerase I activity and interferes with DNA replication, thereby slowing the proliferation of cancer cells.
+These mechanisms have shown efficacy against cancers such as breast, lung, and prostate in preclinical studies, although use in humans is limited by its toxicity.

 Usages associés